zcipod/terraform_study/README.md

 5. Execute ```terraform apply``` in the terminal to apply all the changes
 6. Destory all the infrastructures by executing ```terraform destory```

-#### Trigger by Github Actions
+#### Automatic apply based on GitHub  operations

+##### Use Terraform Cloud

 1. Fork the repo to your own

-2. Set up a workspace in your terraform cloud account, and assign it to your GitHub repo
+2. Set up a workspace in your terraform cloud account, choose "version control Workflow" and assign it to your GitHub repo

 3. Set an Environment Variables in terraform cloud: